by Pros4- 1Source's Dave Landahl

 Fishing For a Living

 "I think the biggest change in pro bass fishing over the last 50 years is that somebody can aspire to fish for a living now," said Houston.
 "When I started in 1966, nobody fished in tournaments for a living.
-Sure some guys guided, but usually unnamedLARGEnnpart-time.
+Sure some guys guided, but usually part-time.
 Most anglers had regular jobs and fished tournaments when they could.
 It was unheard of to fish for a living.

 "A lot more people fish for a living now.
 It's now something a youngster can aspire to do for a profession.
 I can now look a young angler in the eye and tell them they can do it.
 I couldn't really do that just 10 years or so ago.